wildlifeevoeco/FriendsBecauseOfFoes/NOTES.md

 at the bare minimum is there a difference in sociality between different levels of overlap in habitat domain

 ## Definitions
-Risk = relevant proability of predators overlapped with relevant probability of prey using resource
+Risk = relevant probability of predators overlapped with relevant probability of prey using resource
 Difference in selection

 ## Social behavior

-* fissionfusion
+* fission-fusion
-*collective movement
+* collective movement
 	- memory/familiarity
-*social network (method)
+* social network (method)

 individual differences/reaction norm: